“Everyone I know had a C-section, what’s the big deal?”

 Yet even as we have definitive scientific evidence that the safest birth for both the mom and the baby is the least technological, doctors are performing some 600,000 unnecessary Cesarean births in America every year.

-So if you don’t want a Cesarean, what can you do?
+So if you don’t want a C-section, what can you do?

 - Find a competent, experienced homebirth midwife.
 Having your baby at home or at a birth center will vastly reduce your chances of having a Cesarean.
 Just ask these doctors and obstetricians, all of whom decided to birth at home.